dbalsom/moo/README.md

-# moo
+# MOO
-The Machine Opcode Operation File Format
+The Machine Opcode Operation (MOO) File Format

+MOO is a simple chunked binary format used to encode CPU tests for the x86.